-Cooking Lake is a polymictic lake, meaning that the water column mixes many times throughout the summer.
-Because of this frequent mixing the water temperature and dissolved oxygen concentration is relatively the same at all water depths of the lake (Figure 4).
-Cooking Lake is well oxygenated in the summer, however when the winter ice covers the lake, preventing mixing of the water by wind, the oxygen concentrations in the water decline.
+Cooking Lake is a shallow, polymictic lake, which means that the water column mixes many times throughout the summer.
+Because of frequent mixing the water temperature and dissolved oxygen concentration is relatively the same at all water depths of the lake (Figure 4).

+On 27 July and 9 August, dissolved oxygen (DO) concentrations in Cooking Lake were < 5 mg/L (Figure 4).
+At all other dates, oxygen levels in surface layers of Cooking Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO \geq 5.0 mg/L).
+Wind-induced mixing of the lake does not occur once winter ice covers the lake, and oxygen concentrations in the lake decline (data not shown).
 The low oxygen concentration in the winter makes it difficult for sport fish to survive in Cooking Lake.